Is Satisfyer’s Pro Plus Vibration a boomerang?

 - Backlit ‘power’ and ‘vibration’ (~) buttons to aid play in the dark or under the duvet.

 - Not too loud, though I wouldn’t necessarily say completely whisper quiet.
 Providing there’s some background noise, the whirr of the motors should not be too cacophonous.

 - The buttons are a bit ‘clickety.’
-They do not operate smoothly, instead giving an audible ‘click’ when going through the differing intensities.
+They do not operate smoothly; instead, they give an audible ‘click’ when going through the differing intensities.
 Similarly so for the vibrations.
 This is nothing new, as the other Satisfyer’s I have tried have similar issues.
 I wouldn’t say it’s a deal-breaker.
 But if I were looking for something to nit-pick over, then that is my culprit.

 Bottom line and where to buy:

 Perhaps a winged female demon that seduces sleeping men (succubus) is a bit of an extreme analogy for the Satisfyer Pro Plus Vibration.
 But I think you’d have to be basically ‘clinically dead’ not to orgasm with this white silicone bit of wizardry!
 I’d rate it 9/10, with a mark deducted purely for the cons I stated above.